-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the termination/resignation of substitute teachers as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Wottawa, seconded by Mr. Falco, and approved unanimously (5-0) to approve the termination/resignation of substitute teachers as follows":

 Name Date

 Durso, Larry 11/19/18

 Ferrara, Nicole 11/26/18

 Krizan, Garrett 11/19/18